 You can simply add these questions to your existing FAQs page on your wedding website.
 Planning a wedding during the pandemic?
 Read these 9 essential FAQs to include on your wedding website during COVID-19 here.

 Including a digital guestbook on your wedding website is a great way to make your virtual wedding guests feel more involved in your celebration.
 Ask your loved ones to leave a message on your wedding website following the live stream, and read them together with your partner after the big day.
 You can even encourage your virtual guests to take a selfie during the ceremony and upload it using your custom wedding hashtag!
+Find more ideas for involving your guests in a virtual wedding right here.

 Gift Registry Details